NerunSmarts/finance-manager/README.md

 2. Run `npm install` once you're in the correct diectory to install all dependencies from `package.json`

+3. Run `pip install twelvedata` in the same directory to install the required package for the `StockAPI.py`(unimplemented)

-3. Run the command `npm run start` to start the program, if you wish to start it without building.
+4. Run the command `npm run start` to start the program, if you wish to start it without building.

-4. If you wish to build, run `npm run make` to build the project, it should create a folder called `out` that contains your executable.
+5. If you wish to build, run `npm run make` to build the project, it should create a folder called `out` that contains your executable.